dtm-labs/en.dtm.pub/docs/ref/projects.md

 ## Main project dtm

 The dtm project has the following main directories
+- admin: The console of dtm, using vue3 + typescript + vite + pinia
 - bench: the server code for performance testing, and the related test scripts
-- dtmcli: The http client for dtm, which is synced to dtm-labs/dtmcli during release
+- client: The client for dtm, including dtmcli/dtmgrpc/workflow, which is synced to dtm-labs/client during release
-- dtmgrpc: dtm's grpc client, synced to dtm-labs/dtmgrpc when publishing
 - dtmsvr: server side of dtm, including http and grpc services
 - dtmutil: the tool class used by dtm, will be used in dtmsvr and test
 - helper: all kinds of helper files